Experience walk | Mount Saint Peter

 Buitengoed Slavante

-Romantic 1846 location on the slope of Sint-Pietersberg (Mount Saint peter) with stunning views of the Maas and the Meuse valley.
+Romantic 1846 location on the slope of Mount Saint Peter (Mount Saint Peter (st. Pietersberg Hill)) with stunning views of the Meuse and the Meuse valley.
 More info on Buitengoed Slavante

 Ready to move on?
 Come!
 At the birdhouse, don't go down the steps, but continue your way to the left, down a small hill.
 At the first opportunity, turn left into the field.
 On your right you will see allotments and if you look straight ahead, you may already be able to see a marl wall.
 The road curves to the right behind the allotments.
 One of the allotments sometimes features the forgotten vegetable cardoon.
 Cardoon was once an exclusive vegetable eaten at Christmas by the Maastricht chic.
 You can recognise the plant by its size; it can grow up to 80-150 cm tall and has woolly, hairy hairs with long yellow thorns.
 So don't touch it!
 Cardoon stems are bleached in the caves.